kzokv/automation-aaa/README.md

 #### Persistent Session Mode and Sharding

-EAB supports persistent session mode, where EAB instance is shared across tests within the single worker on each machine:
+SAB supports persistent session mode, where SAB instance is shared across tests within the single worker on each machine:

 **Persistent Mode (Standard Single Worker Configuration):**
 ```